micromata/generator-http-fake-backend/generators/app/templates/README.md

 * `name`
   * Is used to set the endpoint.
 * `urls`
-  * You need add least one url object.
+  * You need to add at least one url object.
 * `urls.params`
   * Optional
   * In this example a valid URL might be: